Believe Nothing

-Believe Nothing (2002) is a British sitcom starring Rik Mayall as Quadruple Professor Adonis Cnut, the cleverest man in Britain, and Oxford's leading moral philosopher.
+Believe Nothing is a British sitcom starring Rik Mayall as Quadruple Professor Adonis Cnut, the cleverest man in Britain, and Oxford's leading moral philosopher.
 He is paid huge amounts of money for his views, consulted by the government, but he is bored and wants adventure, so he joins the shadowy organization The Council which controls everything going on in the world.
-Starring alongside Mayall is Michael Maloney as Brian Albumen, Cnut's faithful servant, and Emily Bruni as Dr. Hannah Awkward who becomes professor of pedantics.
+Starring alongside Mayall is Michael Maloney as Brian Albumen, Cnut's faithful servant, and Emily Bruni as Hannah Awkward who becomes professor of pedantics.

 The series was written by Maurice Gran and Laurence Marks.
 Although much hyped by ITV, who were hoping to repeat the success of Gran and Marks' previous project with Mayall, The New Statesman, the series did not achieve high viewing figures, and was dropped after one series.

 Main cast

-Episodes, Summaries and Additional Cast
+Episodes, summaries and additional cast

 In Get Rich Quick, Adonis Cnut meets the attractive Hannah Awkward, who is trying to get a professorship.
 However, Adonis had already voted against her before he had met her, and since he cannot change his vote, Dr. Awkward will not become professor.
 The only way is for her to marry Adonis, since one is not allowed to vote against one's own wife.
 Then Albumen wins 50 million pounds on a TV show, with Adonis giving him the answers through a headset, which is part of a scheme to make people think that genetically modified food makes you very smart.
 Albumen is made honorary member of the university senate, and gives Dr. Awkward his vote, so she does not have to marry Adonis.
 Adonis, however, is not very pleased about this.

 In Prepare to Meteor Maker, Sir Richard Chutney announces to the secret council that planet earth will soon collide with a meteor.
 All the members of the council decide to pretend they are having a charity high-altitude balloon race, while they are actually escaping armageddon.
 Meanwhile, Albumen is about to be arrested, because The Sun is threatening to release an article about his treason during the Falklands War.
 Adonis Cnut takes Hannah and Albumen with him in his balloon, looking forward to having to repopulate the world together with Hannah.
 When he tries to shoot an albatross, Adonis actually hits Richard Chutney's balloon, and Chutney seems to land on their balcony.
 The man then turns out to be called Graeme, and Chutney is apparently still on the ground, having lied about the meteor, and is now buying all the world's major companies (including Microsoft) for very reasonable prices.
 Luckily, while Chutney is busy becoming the owner of the planet, Adonis "drops in unannounced" and manages to depress Chutney so much (by telling him there are no challenges left for him in life) that it drives him to jump out of the window.
 Adonis buys The Sun and prevents Albumen's arrest.